tpmorris/kmunicate/README.md

 * The Stata prize is harder: I have already produced a script.
 You have to produce a general program as an ado file.
 (I would also prefer this for R and SAS but beggars can't be choosers.)

 The fastest person gets to choose their spoon and second and third choose from the remainder (you don't have to take one).
 The competition will close on 1st September 2020 because beyond then I might forget and sell them on Etsy.

+# Winners
+The first winners came in fast:
+1. Ruth Keogh (LSHTM) produced an R script and picked the coffee scoop (pictured centre)
+1. Alessandro Gasparini (Karolinska Institutet) wrote the KMunicate R package (see [the KMunicate repo]()).
+(He suggested I sell the spoon on Etsy then donate proceeds, but it was so impressive that I sent him the one withtand donated from the next one sold on Etsy.)
+1. Amritendu Bhattacharya (George Institute India) wrote a SAS script and won the [toasted sycamore pocket spoon](https://twitter.com/tmorris_mrc/status/1281540253761908736).
+1. *The final spoon* (the toasted sycamore at the left of the picture) is still available for a Stata command (not script).

 ![Winner](winner.png?raw=true)